Pfizer: 1980–2000: Development of Viagra, Zoloft, and Lipitor

 In 1981, the company received approval for Diflucan (fluconazole), the first oral treatment for severe fungal infections including candidiasis, blastomycosis, coccidiodomycosis, cryptococcosis, histoplasmosis, dermatophytosis, and pityriasis versicolor.

 In 1986, Pfizer acquired the worldwide rights to Zithromax (azithromycin), a macrolide antibiotic that is recommended by the Infectious Disease Society of America as a first line treatment for certain cases of community-acquired pneumonia, from Pliva.

 In 1989, Pfizer scientists Peter Dunn and Albert Wood created Viagra (sildenafil) for treating high blood pressure and angina, a chest pain associated with coronary artery disease.
 In 1991, it was patented in the United Kingdom as a heart medication.
 Early trials for the medication showed that it did not work for the treatment of heart disease, but volunteers in the clinical trials had increased erections several days after taking the drug.
 It was patented in the United States in 1996 and received approval by the Food and Drug Administration in March 1998.
 In December 1998, Pfizer hired Bob Dole as a spokesperson for the drug.
 The patents for Viagra expired in 2020.

-In 1991, William C. Steere, Jr. became chief executive officers of the company, succeeding Edmund T. Pratt Jr.
+In 1991, William C. Steere, Jr. became CEO, succeeding Edmund T. Pratt Jr.

 In 1991 Pfizer also began marketing Zoloft (sertraline), an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class developed nine years earlier by Pfizer chemists Kenneth Koe and Willard Welch.
 Sertraline is primarily prescribed for major depressive disorder in adult outpatients as well as obsessive-compulsive disorder, panic disorder, and social anxiety disorder in both adults and children.
 In 2005, the year before it became a generic drug, sales were over $3 billion and over 100 million people had been treated with the drug.
 The patent for Zoloft expired in the summer of 2006.

 In 1996, Eisai, in partnership with Pfizer, received approval from the Food and Drug Administration for donepezil under the brand Aricept for treatment of Alzheimer's disease; Pfizer also received approval for Norvasc (amlodipine), an antihypertensive drug of the dihydropyridine calcium channel blocker class.